24/7 Emergency Service

 Why BBQ Fire Safety Matters

-BBQs are fun, but they also involve open flame, heat, grease, and fuel everything a fire needs to spread quickly.
+BBQs are fun, but they also involve open flame, heat, grease, and fuel, everything a fire needs to spread quickly.
 Many people assume their BBQ is safe “because nothing has ever gone wrong.”
-Unfortunately, most fire incidents happen when routine safety is ignored.
+Unfortunately, most fire incidents occur when routine safety measures are ignored.

 By following a few simple precautions, you can dramatically reduce the risk of fire while still enjoying great summer meals.